 Gentle shades such as rose and peach are not among the most common choices for a countertop.
 However, that might just be the reason to get one.
 They are pleasant to the eye, chic, with lines and patterns conveying the illusion of gemstones – which is why this kind of quartz is often used in jewellery manufacturing, too.

 Blue marbles and granites are quite rare and therefore quite costly.
 However, quartz countertops in the same shade offer the same exquisite appeal in a much more affordable price range.
 The texture and character combined with practical assets of quartz make these countertops a choice worth considering.

 Multicolour Quartz Countertops For Diversity

 For those searching for something unique, installing a colourful quartz countertop with interesting patterns or textures is a great idea.
-Being engineered, quartz can come in a wide range of hues and designs, such as contrast veining, terrazzo, or backlit mosaic look.
+Being custom-made, quartz can come in a wide range of hues and designs, such as contrast veining, terrazzo, or backlit mosaic look.

 Soapstone Look Quartz Countertops

 Soapstone quartz countertops are ideal for those wanting a smooth appeal of soapstone without paying its high price tag.
 Their dark shades and uniform surface look will give your HDB kitchen a classy, timeless look.

 Marble/Granite Look Quartz Countertops For a Touch of Luxury

 Marble and granite look quartz countertops can flawlessly mimic the appeal of these natural stones for a fraction of the price.
 They also bear additional advantages, such as resistance to damage and lower maintenance requirements.

 Custom quartz countertops are exceptionally durable and offer virtually endless design possibilities.
 Their key advantage is that they require no sealing, making maintenance a snap.